Master of Public Health

 Total units required for MPH: 42

-Sacramento State offers a Master of Public Health (MPH) degree with an emphasis in Health Promotion, Policy, and Leadership.
+Sacramento State offers a Master of Public Health (MPH) degree with a concentration in Health Promotion, Policy, and Leadership.
 The MPH degree is offered in a hybrid format to students who are working professionals, providing flexibility to complete the degree in two years (five consecutive semesters).
 The MPH consists of 42 units incorporating the foundational concepts and competencies of public health as identified by the Council on Education for Public Health (CEPH).
 The program focuses on preparing public health professionals to develop effective strategies for preventing illness and disease within diverse communities, while increasing the student’s capability in conducting health policy analysis and development.
 The program is offered in a cohort format to help facilitate teamwork and learning.
-The program offers advanced study for public health professionals working (or seeking employment) as public health educators, policy analysts, health advocates, program managers, and public health consultants in community-based organizations, healthcare settings, local-state-federal governments, and other practice settings.
+The program also includes a residency program with three intensive residencies at program start, middle and end.
+The residency program focuses on leadership development and creating strong personal connections between students, and between students and faculty.

 To be considered for admission to the Master of Public Health program, applicants must meet the minimum qualifications: